lrobert4/SEIProject2/readme.md

 ## User Story
 Beauty professionals have the challenge of nuturing realtionships as well as consistently delivering quality styles that meet their clients expectations.

-Clients who extend their loyalty to a beauty professional expect the same quality service they were impressed with.
+Clients who extend their loyalty to a beauty professional expect the same quality service they were impressed with, when they initially worked with them.